surlabs/GeoGebraForILIAS/README.md

 ### Installation steps

+**In case that the previous plugin srGeoGebra is installed in your platform, remove the code within Customizing/global/plugins/Services/COPage/PageComponent/srGeoGebra without uninstalling it**

 1. Create subdirectories, if necessary for Customizing/global/plugins/Services/COPage/PageComponent/ or run the following script fron the ILIAS root

 ```bash